Desi Arnaz Jr.: Acting

-Later
+Later career

-Between 1998 and 2010, he was touring with a new configuration of Dino, Desi & Billy called Ricci, Desi & Billy, featuring Arnaz reunited with Billy Hinsche, and joined by Ricci Martin (youngest son of Dean Martin).
+From 1998 to 2010, he was touring with a new configuration of Dino, Desi & Billy called Ricci, Desi & Billy, featuring Arnaz reunited with Billy Hinsche, and joined by Ricci Martin (youngest son of Dean Martin).
 The group performed original material as well as the songs the original band performed.

 From about 2002 to 2007, he was vice-president of the board of Directors of the Lucille Ball–Desi Arnaz Center in Jamestown, New York.
 He resigned over a dispute with the executive director over the center.

 In 2007, Arnaz appeared at the 5th Annual TV Land Awards with his sister Lucie to accept the Legacy of Laughter award posthumously given to their mother.

 Arnaz has also headlined Babalu: A Celebration of the Music of Desi Arnaz and his Orchestra with Lucie Arnaz, Raul Esparza, and Valarie Pettiford.

 On October 15, 2011, Arnaz performed in Babalu at the Coolidge Auditorium of the Library of Congress.
 The performance was in conjunction with the Library's Lucille Ball and Desi Arnaz Collection.
+In 2021, Arnaz and his sister Lucie served as executive producers for the film, Being the Ricardos.